MetOffice/CDDS/docs/tutorials/request/misc.md

 :   number of longitude points to be stripped using `<start>:<stop>` as the format.

 `force_coordinate_rotation`
-:   flag to enable coordination rotation if coordination system is not rotated by default.
+:   Set to `True` to enable coordination rotation if coordination system is not rotated by default.

     **Default:** `False`